 Quick tips for Carolina's dining halls

 Here at UNC-Chapel Hill, we view food as fuel, nourishment, and something to be enjoyed.
-Tar Heels should eat a wide array of foods that are nourishing and delicious.
 There are no bad or forbidden foods - it's all about paying attention to your body's needs.

 Eat When You're Hungry

 Keep your body biologically fed with enough nourishment.
 This helps avoid triggering your natural response to over-consume food because once you reach the moment of excessive hunger, intentions of moderate, conscious eating are fleeting.
 Learning to honor your initial biological signal of hunger sets the stage for building trust in yourself and in food.

 Help yourself by bringing yummy nutrient-dense snacks with you so that when you notice hunger, you have food available.

 Feel the pleasure and satisfaction that can be found in the eating experience.
 When you look forward to the food you're about to eat, your body will absorb more of its nutrients.
 Eating food you enjoy in a pleasurable environment will help you feel satisfied and content.
 By providing this experience for yourself, you will find that it takes just the right amount of food for you to decide you’ve had “enough.”

 Trust yourself with eating and listen to your body.
 Your body will tell you so much about what foods you need and when it needs them no longer.
 Observe the signs that show that you’re comfortably full.
 Pause in the middle of eating and ask yourself how the food tastes, and check in on your current level of hunger.

 - Zoom out.
 Focus on the big picture when it comes to nutrition.
 Individual food choices make very little difference when it comes to health.
 You will not suddenly get a nutrient deficiency or become unhealthy from one snack, one meal, or one day of eating.
 It’s what you eat consistently over time that matters.
 Consider overall patterns in your food intake.